 Now and then, people ask me how to cook tofu—because they can't understand why it doesn't taste better when they cook it themselves.
 And I can sympathize, because even tofu in specialty restaurants used to be more than I could stand myself.
+Yet it can do a lot for our nutrition and mealtime pleasure.

-So, here's some good news.
-Besides packing roughly 10 grams of protein into a half-cup, tofu also tastes great to many of us when "prepped" before adding to recipes.
+"prepped" before adding to recipes.
 Two simple ways to do this are by pressing and with the "freeze-and-squeeze" method.

 If you give one of these a try, you may find yourself liking tofu better than you thought you did.
 And that can be a useful discovery for a vegetarian.